Running, jogging or simply going for a walk in Tuscany

 Special events and running with Champions:

-Being part of a small team that coordinates the international elite athletes at the Rome Marathon amongst other projects, I am in constant contact with top runners from various countries.
-For the more serious runners , groups or individuals that wish to have a memorable week, or a few days organised with an elite runner, ex World or Olympic champions (middle and long distance) , I will happily arrange such a request – depending on the period of the year.
+Being a registered with Athletics Kenya, affiliated with the IAAF and managing elite athletes, I am in constant contact with top runners from various countries.
+For amateurs, more serious runners , groups or individuals that want to have a memorable week, or a few days organised with an elite runner, World or Olympic champions (middle and long distance), I will happily arrange such an adventurous sportive stay.